Patriot Games (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 20 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average score of "A−" on an A+ to F scale.

 Roger Ebert called it "absorbing" and commented that Harrison Ford "once again demonstrates what a solid, convincing actor he is".
 Chris Hicks of the Deseret News mentioned how director Noyce gave the film "flourish and tension" while star Harrison Ford injected "a commanding sense of decency and humanity to the role of CIA analyst Jack Ryan, making it his own."

 There was controversy associated with the specifics of a negative review by Joseph McBride, in Variety.
 McBride, of Irish descent, wrote that it was "fascistic, blatantly anti-Irish", and that the likely opening weekend box office draw of Harrison Ford would quickly be eliminated when "downbeat word-of-mouth spreads like wildfire."
-In response, the editor-in-chief of Variety, Peter Bart, sent a letter to Martin S. Davis, chairman of Paramount, which – while not apologizing for the review being negative – stated that it was unprofessional for McBride to impose his political opinions into the film review.
+In response, the editor-in-chief of Variety, Peter Bart, sent a letter to Martin S. Davis, chairman of Paramount, which—while not apologizing for the review being negative—stated that it was unprofessional for McBride to impose his political opinions into the film review.
 While some staff at Variety were disapproving of the letter, others confirmed that they were "embarrassed" by McBride including his political views.